 Remember that the tax rates are marginal.
 The tax rate of your total income applies only to the income earned in that bracket.
 For instance, if your taxable income is $300,000 in 2019, only the income you earn past $207,351 will be taxed at the rate of 35% shown on the chart above.
 The lower rates apply to income in the corresponding brackets.

 This is important to consider when thinking about deductions and figuring out your taxable income.
 Just because your total income is pushing into a new tax bracket, that doesn’t mean all of your money is taxed at that rate – just anything above the threshold for the new bracket.

 The Bottom Line

-As noted above, the new Trump tax brackets didn’t apply until the 2018 tax year, which you will file by April 2019.
+As noted above, the new Trump tax brackets didn’t apply until the 2018 tax year.
 For years after 2018, the brackets will stay the same but the income thresholds will change slightly to keep up with inflation.
 If you’re wondering how the tax changes affect your specific tax situation, use SmartAsset’s income tax calculator to see what you can expect to pay under the new plan.

 Tax Season Tips

 - Figure out how to file your taxes early.
 If you’re a young adult paying taxes on your own for the first time this is especially important.
 It can’t hurt to brush up on the mechanics of getting through this yearly ritual either way, though.
 You can also expedite the process by using an electronic filing service.
 TurboTax is one of the most popular tax-filing services and it consistently gets high ratings on usability and customer support.

 - See if you’ll be getting a refund or if you’re likely to have to send a check to the government using SmartAsset’s tax return calculator.
 This can be useful for your household budget.
 Plus, it helps you know what to expect when you go through with actually filing.